A girl and her llama in Peru © Thomas Quine

-Peru packs much of what travellers find great and good about South America.
-Fine beaches, soaring peaks, ancient ruins, remote jungles, colonial towns and traditional cultures all feature, meaning visitors are in line for a wonderfully layered holiday.
+Peru has much of what travellers find great and good about South America.
+Fine beaches, soaring peaks, ancient ruins, remote jungles, colonial towns and traditional cultures all feature, meaning visitors are in line for an incredible experience.

 Adventure lovers can hike to the 'Lost City of the Incas', Machu Picchu, or sail the world's highest navigable body of water, Lake Titicaca.
 They can also venture to the lush and steamy Peruvian Amazon, which is home to an incredible amount of biodiversity.
 Visitors can expect to see anything from tropical flowers to howler monkeys, to majestic jaguars.
 Travellers can arrange tours to eco-friendly jungle cabins from Iquitos and Puerto Maldonado.

 On the sightseeing front, visitors should include the mysterious Nazca Lines, the impressive Colca Canyon and the wildlife-rich Ballestas Islands on their lists.
 The capital, Lima, boasts some fine Spanish-colonial architecture and a restaurant scene of international repute.

 The most-active tourist season runs from May to October, and it peaks in July and August.
 Winter (June to September) is the best time for the Inca Trail, given the wonderful visibility travellers can expect during clear, sunny days.
 This is also a good time to visit the Amazon basin, as there are fewer mosquitoes and the animals stay closer to the water, making them easier to spot.